 Security

 You are right to be concerned about security.
-Can you be sure that you have downloaded the correct version of "BolProcessorInstaller.pkg"?
-Normally yes, it is safe, because this installer has been notarized.
+Can you be sure that you have downloaded the correct (and latest) version of "BolProcessorInstaller.pkg"?
+Normally yes, this installer is safe because it has been notarized.

-The size of the "BolProcessorInstaller.pkg" file is exactly 19966 bytes and its MD5 is 806a83f72daf1abd22436555abc2cc8b.
+The size of the "BolProcessorInstaller.pkg" file is exactly 21075 bytes and its MD5 is df773f259b2f59ba0636446f1559d3e6.
 You can calculate the MD5 checksum on this page.
 These numbers will indeed be subject to change with the release of new versions of the installer.
-Current version: 28 October 2024.
+Current version: 23 February 2025.

 Geeks may want to customise it for their own use.
 Just download this folder which contains the script files (install_bolprocessor.sh and postinstall) along with instructions on how the installer has been built.